 - Valves that must cycle before or after another event has occurred are strong possibilities for automation.
 These types of systems can easily be automated so that the sequence happens with little or no manual input.
 Using limit switches or relays allows a whole series of events to occur based on a preceding event.

-DynaQuip has many platform style valves with handles to allow for manual operation (and low cost) design now with the ease of upgrading later.
+DynaQuip has many platform style manual valves that could be automated following instillation at a later date.
 Given the cost and downtime associated with piping control valves into a live system, a little foresight now will help to future proof your application.

-Replacing a solenoid valve with a DynaMatic electric ball valve
+Replacing a solenoid valve with a DynaMatic electric ball valve…Why and how?

 Solenoid valves are typically easy to install and are used in applications utilizing pressure, flow, temperature and level switches.
 They can also be controlled by PLC units that only output a single control signal.

 Unfortunately, solenoid valves have highly restricted media flow compared to other valves and have a tendency to clog, causing inconsistent operation.
 The most common solenoid valves use a diaphragm to obtain a shut-off.
 The seating area for the diaphragm inside the solenoid valve is restricted and causes low flows.
 Additionally, the diaphragm generally has within it a very small pilot hole to allow pressure to equalize on both sides of the diaphragm.
 The pilot hole easily clogs causing the solenoid valve to function erratically.
-Smaller solenoid valves and high pressure solenoid valves use an internal spool arrangement that has a number of small orifices to control flow.
-These valves can suffer both reduced flow due to the spool obstructing the fluids flow path and erratic operation when the orifices clog.
+Small and high-pressure solenoid valves use an internal spool arrangement that has a number of small orifices to control flow.
+These valves can suffer both reduced flow due to the spool obstructing the fluid’s flow path and erratic operation when the orifices clog.